 When are you open?

-Monday thru Friday the hospital opens for surgery drop off at 7:30am with appointments starting at 8:00am.
-Between 12:30 and 1:30 we are closed for lunch and then open again until 6pm.
-Saturday we are open from 8:00 am to 1 pm for appointments.
+Monday – Saturday the hospital opens for surgery drop off at 7:30am with appointments starting at 8:00am and closing at 6pm.
 Sunday we are closed.

 Yes we do!
 We offer HomeAgain microchips for the safety of your pets.